 Former Society President Dr. Jamia Jasper Jacobson honored by Propylaeum Historic Foundation

 Dr. Jamia Jasper Jacobsen, former President of The Society of Indiana Pioneers (2006-2007), has been selected by The Propylaeum Historic Foundation to receive the May Wright Sewall Leadership Award for her lifetime of working in education, working with children and substance abuse counseling.
 In addition, Jamia has made significant contributions in volunteer leadership positions in many civic organizations.
-The award will be presented in Indianapolis on Tuesday, November 14; for more information, contact Joanne Solomon, 317-257-4737 or Jsjgsolo@aol.com.
+The award was presented in Indianapolis on Tuesday, November 14, 2017.

 Andrew Olson authors book on David Kilgore and the Bee Line Railroad

 I began my research and writing about various aspects of David Kilgore’s (1804-1879) life in 2009, and now the book I authored is being released by the Kent State University Press.
 My research on Kilgore’s railroad career with what locals called the 'Bee Line,' which extended from Indianapolis to Cleveland (and on to St. Louis) and existed between 1848-1889, blossomed into a much broader effort.
 The book is entitled: Forging the Bee Line Railroad, 1848-1889; The Rise and Fall of the Hoosier Partisans and Cleveland Clique.
 It falls into the 'popular history' genre.
 Here is a link to more information about it on the Kent State University Press web-site: